 In July 2019, the Company entered into an earn-in agreement (the "Freeport Agreement") with Freeport-McMoRan Mineral Properties Canada Inc. ("Freeport") granting Freeport the right to earn up to a 75% interest in the Burn property.
 The terms of the Freeport Agreement comprised cash considerations of \$560,000 and exploration expenditures of \$2,500,000.
-In August 2023, Freeport fulfilled both of the option conditions in cash payments and exploration expenditures and earned a vested interest of 75% in the Burn property.
+In July 2022, Commander, Freeport and Itochu Corporation ("Itochu") entered into a Side Agreement, pursuant to which Freeport and Itochu were partnered to co-fund the earn-in obligations.

-The completion of the earn-in conditions in August 2023 has resulted in a Joint Venture of 75% Freeport and 25% Commander.
+In August 2023, Freeport/Itochu fulfilled both of the option terms in cash payments and exploration expenditures and earned a vested interest of 75% in the Burn property.
+This resulted in a joint arrangement of 75% Freeport and 25% Commander.
 If either party dilutes to less than a 10% interest, that interest would be replaced with a 1% NSR.
-The Company is the project operator.